goodmami/pe/docs/specification.md

 - Notation: `:e` or `name:e`
 - Function: Bind(*expression*, *name*)
 - Type: [Valued]
-- Value: [Niladic]
+- Value: [Empty]

 The Bind operator succeeds when the given expression succeeds at the current line of input.
 It emits no values, but the value of the given expression is bound to the given name.
 Unlike the [And](#and) operator, matching input is consumed.

-The bound value depends on the adicity of the bound expression:
+The bound value depends on the value type of the bound expression:

-- Niladic: `None`
+- Empty: `None`
-- Monadic: the value emitted by the monadic expression
+- Atomic: the value emitted by the atomic expression
-- Variadic: the sequence of values emitted by the variadic expression
+- Iterable: the sequence of values emitted by the iterable expression

 ```julia
 # Expression        # Input    # Bound value of 'a'